Arrest made in long-term drug trafficking investigation in Dayton

 DAYTON, Ohio (WDTN) – The Montgomery County R.A.N.G.E.
-Task arrested a person Tuesday as a result of a long-term drug trafficking investigation.
+Task arrested a man on Tuesday as a result of a long-term drug trafficking investigation.

 The Montgomery County R.A.N.G.E.
 Task conducted a raid at a residence in the 500 block of Gramont Avenue on Tuesday.
 During the search, task force detectives recovered large quantities of fentanyl, crystal methamphetamine, cocaine, fentanyl pills, money and a firearm.

-The task force said the person was arrested and placed in the Montgomery County Jail on possession of drug charges.
+The task force said the man was placed in the Montgomery County Jail on possession of drug charges.

 Follow Us on Facebook, Twitter and Instagram for all the latest news, weather and sports.